fwolf/git-hooks/README.md

 ## Hooks Intro

+### autoLastModifiedTime

+Update Last Modified Time in source code when submit.

+Script `updateLastModifiedTime.php` can use manually.

 ### setObjectsWritable

 Set all files in `.git` writable for current user.

-There is also a script `findReadonlyObjects.sh` to find readonly files in `.git`.
+Script `findReadonlyObjects.sh` can use manually to find readonly files in `.git`.